zhengtaocui/bmi-sine-fortran/README.md

 Method 2: Using codes in Fortran language and msgpack-c library to serialize/deserialize the model states.
 C wrappers functions using ISO C binding were developed for those Fortran serialization/deserialization codes.
 Thereforre, the serialization/deserialization codes developed in Fortran can be utialized by C/C++ framework code.
 A test case developed in C language is incldued to demonstrate how these ISO C Binding APIs can be used in the NextGen framework.

 Method 3: Using codes in C language to serialize/deserialize the Fortran model states.
 ISO C binding codes for Fortran BMI are needed by the C serializer/deserializer to run the Fortran, get and set model properties.
 A test case using C language was included.
+Here the serializer code uses get_value_* functions to retrieve the model states.
+This is a copy of the state values is returned.

 Method 4: This method combine the C serialization/deserialization code developed for the C CFE model at https://github.com/NOAA-OWP/cfe.git/test_serialize/serialize_state.c with the serialization code developed in Method 3.
 Therefore, both C and Fortran BMI models can use the same serialization/deserialization codes developed in this approach.
 For this method to work, C wrapper codes for the BMI ISO C binding codes are necessary to create compatiable C BMI struct objects between C and Fortran models.
 The test case is programed in C language.
+Here the serializer code uses get_value_ptr_* functions to retrieve the model states.
+That is the pointers of the state values is returned.

 Explaination of directories structures: